Plumsail/actions/source/general/licensing-details.rst

 Licensing details
 #################

 You can choose your billing cycle — purchase for one year or pay month-to-month.
 The subscription is linked to an email address.
-It includes a set of actions for Microsoft Flow or Logic apps and access to REST API.
+It includes a set of actions for Power Automate (Microsoft Flow) or Logic apps and access to REST API.

 There are three plans available: